Connect with others who understand.

 • A feeling of something stuck in your throat

-• Food coming back from your esophagus into your mouth
+• Regurgitation of food from your esophagus into your mouth

 • Coughing